The internet connects people in ways that were never possible before.

 All these websites can help you learn, if you use them the right way.
 To do that, you’ll need to choose the best websites for you to follow.
 When you’re browsing through our list of great websites to learn from, keep these things in mind:

 - Level of difficulty: The ideal website should be slightly challenging for you to read (this will help you improve your reading and keep pushing yourself to get even better).
+If you’re an advanced English learner, don’t use a beginner resource.
+If you’re a beginner, don’t use a website for advanced learners.

 - Type of language used: Blogs usually use friendly, casual language, while news websites use more professional and business-like words.
 Magazines can use either type of language—it depends on the magazine.